LambdaInnovation/LambdaLib/README.md

 ---

 1. Link the ```src/main/java``` and  ```src/main/resources``` into your workspace.
-2. Put the (coremod loading hook)[jars/LambdaLib.jar] into your ``eclipse/mods`` folder.
+2. Put the [coremod loading hook](jars/LambdaLib.jar) into your ``eclipse/mods`` folder.
 3. Make sure you have installed JDK8 and uses 1.8 compilation level in your IDE.
 ForgeGradle default uses 1.6.

 Compilation
 ---

-The project uses Java8 in developement and we officially uses (RetroLambda)[https://github.com/evant/gradle-retrolambda] to compile.
+The project uses Java8 in developement and we officially uses [RetroLambda](https://github.com/evant/gradle-retrolambda) to compile.
 Therefore, any use of stream API is forbiddened.

 You can use the following command to build locally:
 ```